Can You Put a Fire Pit on Grass? Essential Safety Tips for Homeowners

 Care for Grass After Fire Pit Use

-3. Aerate the Soil: If the turf seems compacted or stressed, aerating the soil can enhance air circulation and improve water absorption, aiding in the recovery process.
+3. Aerate the Soil: If the seems compacted or stressed, aerating the soil can enhance air circulation and improve water absorption, aiding in the recovery process.

-5. Monitor Growth: Keep an eye on the lawn over the following weeks.
+5. Monitor Growth: Keep an eye on the over the following weeks.
 Consistent watering and care will help it bounce back, maintaining its lush appearance.

 Follow the arrows from one step to the next to see how to care for your grass after using a fire pit.
 Each box shows an action you should take to help your lawn recover and stay healthy.